 (2) The chief executive officer shall not approve a dog for use as a prison dog unless the last former owner of the dog, if known, has relinquished in writing all rights to the dog.

-[Regulation 81C inserted in Gazette 7 Oct 1997 p.
+[Regulation 81C inserted: Gazette 7 Oct 1997 p.
 5610.]

 81D.
 Authorised manner for prison officer to use prison dog